clokep/relapse/docs/log_contexts.md

 how it all works, and how to write code which follows the rules.

 In this document, "awaitable" refers to any object which can be `await`ed.
-In the context of Synapse, that normally means either a coroutine or a Twisted [`Deferred`](https://twistedmatrix.com/documents/current/api/twisted.internet.defer.Deferred.html).
+In the context of Relapse, that normally means either a coroutine or a Twisted [`Deferred`](https://twistedmatrix.com/documents/current/api/twisted.internet.defer.Deferred.html).

 ## Logcontexts without asynchronous code